 Click on any image to purchase the book or download a free sample....

-The latest edition to the "How To Learn To Improvise" series from Buster Birch is now available worldwide on the iBooks Store.
+Book 1 in the "How To Learn To Improvise" series from Buster Birch is now available worldwide on the iBooks Store.
 "An Introduction To Improvising" is a prequel to the Minor Pentatonic Scales book and is based on a tried and tested series of simple exercises that Buster uses in his "Introduction to Improvising" series of workshops.
 This book includes all of the material and exercises for all four transpositions, so can be used by virtually any instrument and, like the rest of the series, has audio files embedded to play along with, which enables students to work alone (for individual practice) or in a group setting.
 With everything that is included here almost any music teacher could help their students to begin to improvise with confidence and understanding.
 This interactive digital book includes...
 Ear training exercises using 1, 2, 3, 4 and 5 note phrases, an introduction to the Minor Pentatonic Scale, an introduction to Question & Answer phrasing, backing tracks in different styles and tempos to practice along with, how to compose a riff blues using Q&A phrasing, a sample composition and arrangement to learn and practice soloing along with.
 All exercises include embedded audio files to play along with which train the ears and eyes at the same time.
 This one book includes all of the notation in Concert Pitch, Bass Clef, Bb Pitch and Eb Pitch, so can be used by virtually any instrument.
 Multiple copies of the book can be used in a class scenario to teach groups of students.

 Available now on the iBooks Store for only £2.99

-"How To Learn To Improvise using Minor Pentatonic Scales" has been widely received as a great resource for anyone wanting to develop their improvisation skills.
+Book 2 - "How To Learn To Improvise using Minor Pentatonic Scales" has been widely received as a great resource for anyone wanting to develop their improvisation skills.
 Unlike a lot of other available material on this subject it isn’t just about the theory.
 It is about the process of learning and provides a series of practical exercises that break down, what can feel like for some, a huge leap in to small manageable steps.
 It is a tried and tested practical method that is thorough and gradually moves the student away from playing scales up and down to creating melodic phrases and gives them the confidence to improvise and not get lost in the form.
 This interactive digital book includes...
 Over 18,000 words of text giving clear guidance and instruction for each exercise and harmonic analysis showing how each scale fits with each chord sequence, 189 pages, 369 notated musical examples, A thorough practice routine and series of exercises in all 12 keys, 1340 play-along audio files embedded directly in the book, 7 different backing tracks for practicing improvising in various different styles, including Swing, Bossa Nova, Pop and Blues, with all exercises in all 12 keys.

 Available now on the iBooks Store for only £4.99